 1969.
 Catalog of genera, species, and subordinate taxa in the orange subfamily Aurantioideae (Rutaceae).

 1998. pers. comm.

 1998.
 Phylogenetic relationships within the genus Citrus (Rutaceae) and related genera as revealed by RFLP and RAPD analysis.

 Theor.
 Appl.
 Genet.

-96:812–822. [this study included one sample of Citrus indica considered to be a probable hybrid derived from C. latipes; however, it found this species to have low heterozygosity index and the presence of unique RFLP fragments supporting a non-hybrid status].
+96:812–822. [this study included one sample of Citrus indica considered to be a probable hybrid derived from C. latipes; however, it found this species to have low heterozygosity index, and the presence of unique RFLP fragments supported its non-hybrid status].

 - Hanelt, P., ed.